-- 330. Business Law.
+Fall and Spring - 330.
+Business Law.
 (3 hours) Principles of contracts, negotiable instruments, sales, bailments, real property, and personal property.
 Prerequisite: Junior standing.
-Fall and Spring - 333.
-Sports Marketing.
-(3 hours) This course examines the marketing of sports.
-Students will develop an understanding of price and revenue models for sports businesses and product, distribution, and promotional issues in sports.
-Ongoing and current issues in sports marketing will be discussed.
-Prerequisites: BUA211 and ECO221 or 223.
-As needed - Principles of Finance.
-(3 hours) A study of the financial evaluation of interest, the time value of money, valuation of stocks and bonds, risk and return analysis, balance sheet analysis, and capital budgeting techniques.
-Prerequisites: BUA211, MAT111, and ECO221.

 Fall and Spring - 335.
+Principles of Finance.
+(3 hours) A study of the financial evaluation of interest, the time value of money, valuation of stocks & bonds, risk & return analysis, balance sheet analysis and capital budgeting techniques.
+Prerequisites: BUA 211, MAT 109 or 125, MAT 111, and ECO 221.
+Fall and Spring - 336.
 Quantitative Business Methods.
 (3 hours) Quantitative analysis in support of managerial decision making, the modeling process, linear programming, simulation, decision theory, regression models, Q-Theory, and PERT.
-Prerequisites: MAT109 or 125, MAT111, BUA211, and ECO223.

-Odd Springs - 338.
-Consumer Behavior.
-(3 hours) This course examines the behavior of buyers in the marketplace.
-Topics will include consumer psychology and theories of consumer behavior, the history of consumer behavior, and current issues in consumer behavior.
-Prerequisite: BUA326.
-As needed - 340.
+Prerequisites: MAT 109 or 125, MAT 111, BUA 211, ECO 223.
+Odd Springs - 340.
 Corporate Finance.
 (3 hours) Study of corporations, corporate combinations, and how they are financed.
 Particular emphasis given to major functions of departments, issuance of securities, managing corporate income, and taxation of corporations.
-Prerequisite: BUA335.
+Prerequisite: BUA 335.

 Odd Springs - 342.
 Investments.
 (3 hours) Investigation of various investments.
 Primary emphasis on financial assets such as stocks, bonds, real estate, and insurance.
 Study of financial markets.
-Prerequisite: BUA335.
-Fall - 346.
+Prerequisite: BUA 335. - 346.
 Marketing Research.
 (3 hours) A study of the applications of research in marketing decisions.
 Provides students with knowledge of marketing data and its use in decision making.
-Prerequisites: BUA326 and MAT111.
+Prerequisites: BUA 326, MAT 111, MAT 109 or 125.

-Spring - 348.
-Principles of Management.
+- 348. Principles of Management.
 (3 hours) This course surveys fundamental management principles and explores their applications in specific business situations.
 The principles include all four dimensions of management: planning, organizing, leading, and controlling.
-Prerequisites:

-- 351. Insurance and Risk Management.
-(3 hours) An introduction to risk management principles and an examination of the role of private insurance and social insurance in the reduction of uncertainty.
-Emphasis will be on the risk management process and the concept of Enterprise Risk Management, insurance as a mechanism for negotiating risky outcomes, personal and commercial insurance options, and the types of social insurance available in society today.
-Prerequisite: BUA335.
-As needed - 353.
+Prerequisites: BUA 211, ECO 221, ECO 223, ENG 112, and either COMM 115 or demonstrated PowerPoint proficiency.
+Fall and Spring - 353.
 International Business Operations.
 (3 hours) A comprehensive course covering the internal and external environmental forces and their influence in all of the functional areas of the international firm.
 Topics include finance, management, marketing, production, and the multinational's ethical responsibility to the host country.
 Also considered are cultural, political, and legal constraints which affect international business operations.
-Prerequisites: ECO221, ECO223, and BUA211.
-As needed - 355.
+Prerequisites: ECO 221, ECO 223, BUA 211. - 355.
 Retail and Industrial Marketing.
 (3 hours) A survey of the retail function as it applies to marketing theory.
 Examination of methods of interpreting consumer demand, overview of the buying, store management, and operation functions.
 Familiarizes students with product development.
-Emphasis on differentiating industrial buyer decision processes, exploring industrial buyer behavior, and managing the overall marketing program for the industrial product's firm.
-Prerequisite: BUA326. - 363.
-International Finance.
+Emphasis on differentiating industrial buyer decision processes, exploring industrial buyer behavior and managing the overall marketing program for the industrial products firm.
+Prerequisite: BUA 326.

+- 363. International Finance.
 (3 hours) Financing corporate enterprise in a world business environment.
-Examines the theory of international financial adjustments, the functions of financial institutions, and the financing of trade.
+Examines the theory of international financial adjustments, the functions of financial institutions and the financing of trade.
 Evaluating foreign exchange markets, management of currency exposure, estimating country debt-servicing capacity and external debt financing problems.
-Prerequisite: BUA335.
+Prerequisites: BUA 335, BUA 353.

 Even Springs - 367.
 Human Resource Management.
-(3 hours) Process and practices in human resource management including law, manpower planning, employee selection, development, motivation, performance, appraisal, compensation, and union relations.
+(3 hours) Process and practices in human resource management including law, manpower planning, employee selection, development, motivation, performance, appraisal, compensation and union relations.
 Instructional method provides for case method, laboratory exercises and small group discussion.
-Prerequisite: BUA348.
+Prerequisite: BUA 348.